Benchmarking near-term quantum computers via random circuit sampling: Theory of RCS benchmarking

 For comparison, we also consider simultaneous RB~\cite{Gambetta2012characterization}, an alternative benchmarking method that can also be used to heuristically estimate the fidelity.
 Here, two-qubit RB sequences are simultaneously executed for all neighboring qubit pairs, and a Pauli error rate $e_i$ can be extracted for all two qubit couplings from the RB decay curve.
 See section~\ref{sec:simurb} for a concrete example.
 Then, the fidelity of a random circuit with $m$ 2-qubit gates can be estimated by

-First, note that $\hat{F}_{\mathrm{sRB}}$ is an accurate fidelity estimator for random quantum circuits when the noise sources are limited to single qubits, as the error rates can be estimated from the RB decay, and the estimator $\hat{F}_{\mathrm{sRB}}$ agrees with $\E F$ due to our Theorem~\ref{thm:fidelitydecay}.
+First, note that $\hat{F}_{\mathrm{sRB}}$ is an accurate fidelity estimator for random quantum circuits when the noise sources are limited to single qubits, as the error rates can be estimated from the RB decay, and the estimator $\hat{F}_{\mathrm{sRB}}$ agrees with $\E F$ due to our Theorem~\ref{thm:fidelitydecayapp}.
 Second, when there is crosstalk, intuitively simultaneous RB can capture some correlated noise.
 For example, suppose when qubit pair 1 is turned on, it generates an error on a neighboring qubit pair 2.
 Since the RB sequences are executed simultaneously, this error can be captured by the RB sequence on qubit pair 2.
-However, this intuition can fail when we have high weight correlated errors, as the error could be over counted by multiple RB sequences.
-Fig~\ref{fig:sim_rb_overestimate} shows our simulation result on 10 qubits with the high weight correlated noise, where simultaneous RB greatly overestimates the noise and therefore underestimates fidelity, while the unbiased linear cross entropy can still accurately estimate fidelity.
-We expect the same behavior for general non-local errors which can be over counted by multiple RB sequences.
-This suggest that $\hat{F}_{\mathrm{sRB}}$ only works with local noise sources, due to the lack of global scrambling, while RCS benchmarking works with arbitrary noise locality.
+However, this intuition can fail when we have high weight correlated errors, as the error could be over counted by multiple RB sequences (see ``Application to diagnosing crosstalk" and Fig.~4 in main text).